Elinor Florence, Author

 * * * * *

 This month it is only fitting that I should recommend a novel by my favourite wartime author, Nevil Shute.
-He wrote so many great books — including Pied Piper, and A Town Like Alice — but this one titled Pastoral is both terribly thrilling and romantic.
-For a complete list of my faves, click here: Best Wartime Fiction.
+He wrote so many great books including Pied Piper, and A Town Like Alice — but this one, titled Pastoral, is both thrilling and romantic.
+Read my list here: Best Wartime Fiction.

 * * * * *